dotnet/docs-maui/docs/user-interface/controls/map.md

 #### Disable zoom

-The `Map` class defines a `IsZoomEnabled` property of type `bool`.
+The <xref:Microsoft.Maui.Controls.Maps.Map> class defines a `IsZoomEnabled` property of type `bool`.
 By default this property is `true`, which indicates that zoom can be performed on the map.
 When this property is set to `false`, the map can't be zoomed:

 ```xaml
 <maps:Map HasZoomEnabled="false" />